 - 4.2.15 Proposals, planning policies and principles set out in this section aim to help deliver the creation of a distinctive, well connected, sustainable business and residential community in the South Bank. - 4.2.16 Most of the South Bank area lies within the city centre boundary defined in the Core Strategy, and within this area the strategic planning context is set out in Core Strategy Spatial Policy 3 which establishes the role of the city centre as a key economic driver, including the proposals to create a new City Park in the South Bank.
 In areas outside the city centre, the general approach set out under Core Strategy Policy SP5 will apply. - 4.2.17 The Core Strategy includes area-specific policies for the city centre.
 Policy CC1 sets out development requirements for the city centre, including specific targets for the delivery of office floorspace and new homes and the approach to location of major comparison retail development.
 Policy CC2 sets out the priorities for development in the south of the city centre, including the overall aims of better integrating and connecting the northern and southern halves of the area, and delivery of large scale office development, a new City Park, residential, cultural and leisure uses, and strong pedestrian corridors to connecting to Crown Point Retail Park and Leeds Dock.
 Policy CC3 sets out proposals to improve local connections, which is a key issue in the South Bank, including connections to Holbeck, Beeston and other parts of the AAP area including Richmond Hill, Cross Green and Hunslet.
-Core Strategy Map 11, City Centre Transport Strategy, illustrates the emerging proposals to reconfigure the highway network and reduce the dominance of traffic in the South Bank area. - 4.2.18 Regeneration of this area is a long-term project and proposals will come forward which are unforeseen at the time the plan is prepared, for example the location of the proposed HS2 station (see Section 3.5).
-The ultimate integration of HS2 and its infrastructure into the South Bank will require flexibility in the planning approach for the South Bank, especially at its immediate hinterland. - 4.2.19 Area specific policies and proposals are identified on the accompanying area map (Map 7).
+Core Strategy Map 11, City Centre Transport Strategy, illustrates the emerging proposals to reconfigure the highway network and reduce the dominance of traffic in the South Bank area. - 4.2.18 Regeneration of this area is a long-term project and proposals will come forward which are unforeseen at the time the plan is prepared, for example the location of the proposed HS2 station and emerging Yorkshire Hub concept (see Section 3.5).
+The ultimate integration of HS2/Yorkshire Hub and its infrastructure into the South Bank will require flexibility in the planning approach for the South Bank, especially at its immediate hinterland.
+Within this context the Council is preparing a masterplan, known as the 'South Bank Masterplan', to provide concepts and the delivery mechanism to guide the growth of the wider South Bank area (including Holbeck Urban Village) - 4.2.19 Area specific policies and proposals are identified on the accompanying area map (Map 7).